Clock changes are part of seaman’s life. The first time I heard about the ship’s time being retarded was, well, a bit confusing.

 4. Documentation

-As what I mentioned before, ships make money by doing business.
-And when we talk about business, remuneration is based on time.
+As I mentioned before, ships make money by doing business.
+When we talk about business, remuneration is based on time.

-Thus, ships record everything related to shipping business from start to completion of a certain voyage.
+Thus, ships record everything related to the shipping business from the start to the completion of a certain voyage.

 Besides, the vessel’s time log must also correspond with that of the shore crew- agents, surveyors, loading master, etc.

-As visitors of their country, adjusting the ship’s time to local time also implies that we are highly cooperative.
+As visitors to their country, adjusting the ship’s time to local time also implies that we are highly cooperative.

 Only One Hour?
 How is this a problem?

 Well, one hour wouldn’t be a problem.
-Its just one hour and why would someone cry when they lose one hour of their rest?
+It’s just one hour and why would someone cry when they lose one hour of their rest period?

-Assuming that only one watch, 12 to 4, will take the clock change.
-When the time is retarded, let’s say at 2:am old time, the new time will be 1:00am.
+Assuming that only one watch, the 12 to 4 watchmen, will take the clock change.
+When the time is retarded, let’s say at 2:00 am old time, the new time will be 1:00 am.

-This means an additional one full hour of work to the 12 to 4 watchmen.
+This means an additional one full hour of work for the 12 to 4 watchmen.
 The opposite happens when the clock is advanced.

 If you have longer voyages and the same watchkeepers take the retard, this could be draining on their part and unfair too.